luckinet/tabshiftr/README.md

-A common best practice of building up data tables is that variables are recorded in columns and observations in rows, so that the data can be considered *tidy*, see <https://tidyr.tidyverse.org/>.
+A common best practice of building up data tables is that variables are recorded in columns and observations in rows, so that the data can be considered *tidy* (Wickham 2014) (see <https://tidyr.tidyverse.org/>) and normalised at least to the third normal form (Codd 1990).
 When it comes to the organisation of data in tables, they can be distinguished into two kinds of variables:

 1. Variables that have been measured in some way and that consequently represent the values of that measurement, be they continuous or